wuegaki/wuegaki.github.io/datasets.md

 ---

 We have currently published the following linguistic datasets.
 All datasets except for MECORE-EN annotate
-semantic properties of lexical items in a specific category based on original elicited judgments.
+semantic properties of lexical items in a specific empirical domain based on  original elicitation data.
 MECORE-EN records naturally occurring examples of clausal embedding in English with annotations of their syntactic specifications.
 Please refer to the associated publications for their details.